japp-io/flat-equalizer/docs/index.md

 For a list of supported and unsupported music players, refer to [Supported & Unsupported Media Players](./supported-and-unsupported-music-players).

+You can also create your own sound profiles in Flat Equalizer that can automatically apply when you connect your headphones.
+Additionally, you have the option to share your profiles with your friends and family.
+To learn more about profiles and how to use them, please refer to the [Profiles](./user-guide#profiles) section in the User Guide.

 ## User Guide

 For a comprehensive user guide on how to use Flat Equalizer and explore all available options, please refer to the [User Guide](./user-guide) section.